 Information Management professionals are increasingly required to assume managerial and leadership roles.
 Graduates with leadership abilities, who can problem-solve effectively in complex environments, have a high tolerance for ambiguity and change, and who possess a strong service orientation are well-positioned for an exciting professional career.
-The Master of Library and Information Studies (MLIS) degree will prepare you to connect people with information, and to contribute to the information management profession and the discipline through service and scholarly research.
+The Master of Information (MI) degree will prepare you to connect people with information, and to contribute to the information management profession and the discipline through service and scholarly research.

 Both degrees are obtained in 4 years, rather than 5 if taken separately.

-Combined MLIS and Master of Public Administration (MPA)
+Combined MI and Master of Public Administration (MPA)

-Combined MLIS and Master of Resource & Environmental Management (MREM)
+Combined MI and Master of Resource & Environmental Management (MREM)

 Graduates are uniquely qualified to provide leadership within public and private organizations, and to offer innovative information management solutions in the resource and environmental sectors.